What are child-resistant caps or packaging?

 The World Health Organization considers child-resistant caps to be one of the most effective methods for reducing accidental poisoning in children.
 It has minimized the incidence of medication-related deaths worldwide.
 Seventy-four percent of all medication poisonings in the United Kingdom are unintentional.
 With suitable packaging materials in place, a massive majority of these percentages can be avoided.

 Drugs, cosmetics, and home chemicals have all been packaged with child-resistant closures and packaging.
 Since the adaptation of the Consumer Product Safety Commission (CPSC) regulations, the number of children who have died due to swallowing harmful home items has decreased dramatically.
+Child Resistant caps in India are used mostly to package medical drugs, nutraceuticals, cosmetics and household items that may not be suitable for kids.

 What are some child-resistant cap types?